Two Critical Sudo Vulnerabilities

 Summary:

 CVE-2025-32462 is a high-severity local privilege escalation vulnerability in Sudo versions before 1.9.17p1.
-It arises when the sudoers configuration file specifies a host that is neither the current host nor the special keyword ALL
+It arises when the sudoers configuration file specifies a host that is neither the current host nor the special keyword ALL.
+In this case, users listed in sudoers can execute commands on unintended machines, bypassing host restrictions.

 Severity: